 Note on the consistency:

-If dal has more liquid, try to boil it for few more minutes and vaporize the water.
-In case if you pressure cook for more time lauki will get mushy.
+If dal has more liquid, try to boil it for a few more minutes and vaporize the water.
+In case you pressure cook for more time, lauki will get mushy.
 I suggest pressure cooking for about 7-8 minutes.

 Stovetop Pressure Cooker Method

-Follow the same steps as above.
+Follow the same steps as the Instant Pot.
 Just cook the lauki chana dal on a stovetop pressure cooker for 3-4 whistles on medium flame.
 Rest all the steps remain the same.

 Stovetop Pot Method